saifalhroub/nopCommerce-store/Login.md

 Given the user is on the Login page
 Then a visible Register option is available

+## AC5 - Login to session timeout account
+Given that the user login session timed out
+When the user logs in to the same account
+Then the system accepts the request
+And the user is redirected to the landing page

 ---------------------------------------------------------------------------------------

 # 3️⃣ Test Cases